wp-plugins/add-to-feedly/readme.txt

 == Description ==

 Feedly users can subscribe your RSS feed just by clicking the banner "Follow on Feedly" that this plugin provides.
 You can show the banner in English or Spanish.
 Los usuarios de Feedly pueden suscribirse facilmente a tus RSS con tan solo hacer clic sobre el banner "Sigueme en Feedly" que proporciona este plugin.
-El banner esta disponible en Ingles y Español.
+El banner esta disponible en Ingles y Espanol.

 == Installation ==